Tax Credits: Starting a formal challenge - an appeal

 How to request a mandatory reconsideration (MR)

 MR requests need to be made in writing or using form WTC/AP .
+Requests can be submitted on-line or by post.
+HMRC have indicated that they are often able to process MR requests which are submitted on-line quicker than those sent in by post.
 There is no requirement for the request to be signed, as long as HMRC are satisfied that the claimant has sent in the request they can continue.
 Intermediaries and agents can ask for a MR if they have written authority to act.

 The request should be made within 30 days of the date on the decision notice.
 See ‘late requests’ below if the claimant has missed this 30 day time limit.
 Recovery of any overpayment will be suspended upon receipt of the MR.